lsst-ts/observatory-ops-docs/project/WBSExample.rst

 However, inside the building, no 120V outlets are available.
 A commercial UPS is used to provide backup power in case of an outage.

-The building electrical drawings are:

 - `Collection of Building Electrical Drawings <https://docushare.lsst.org/docushare/dsweb/View/Collection-6442>`__

-TEST EXAMPLE FOR DAVID

 Ancillary Equipment
 -------------------